kubescape/kubescape.io/docs/use_cases/kubescape-3.0-secure-development-cluster.md

 * Developers receive immedite security feedback as they code.
 Thus, drastically reducing the chances of vulnerabilities progressing through the development pipeline.
-* Kubernetes manifests are under continuous assessment against rigorous security standards, thwarting the progression of insecure configurations.
+* Kubernetes manifests are under continuous assessment against rigorous security standards, preventing the progression of insecure configurations.
 * The development cluster remains shielded against security risks, with automated scanning serving as a checkpoint against configuration drift.